Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 While many cases of phantom pregnancy in dogs resolve on their own without the need for medical intervention, there are situations where veterinary care is necessary.
 It’s important to monitor your dog’s symptoms closely and seek professional advice if you notice any of the following:

-• Prolonged Symptoms: If the symptoms of a false pregnancy last longer than three weeks, it’s essential to consult with a veterinarian.
+• Prolonged Symptoms: If the symptoms of a false pregnancy last longer than three weeks, it’s essential to consult a veterinarian.
 Prolonged symptoms could indicate underlying health issues that require medical attention.

 • Severe Discomfort: If your dog is experiencing significant discomfort, such as swollen and painful mammary glands, excessive milk production, or difficulty eating or moving, it’s important to seek veterinary care.
 These symptoms may require treatment to prevent further complications.